manfred-ackermann/sibling-chicken-leg/README.md

 ## History

+2014.08.15 - Got the jade template renderer included in a helpful maner, broke
+             thinks up into reasonable pieces, included a better logging, worked on message handling and interactionand finally D3 painted the first square.

 2014.08.11 - Requested data from db by cypher and when delivered it to clients
              web frontend by using websockets.
 Also cleaned up logging a bit.
              Have to thought about propper logging.